1UP (graffiti crew): Members

-There are between 10 and 50 members, of different genders, with ages ranging from 20-40.
-The members are not all German, they come from various European countries.
+There has been said to be up to 55 members of different genders, with ages ranging from 20-40.
+Some members are more active than others.
+The members are not all German, representing various European countries.
 All of the members are anonymous, and some do not do solo graffiti, preferring only to tag as 1UP.
 The group has had over 300 criminal charges filed against them, but none of the members have been caught so far.